Skip to content

 Year-Round Tasks

-• January: Review new contribution limits and adjust automatic contributions
+• January: Review 2026 contribution limits and adjust automatic contributions

-• February: Set up IRA contributions for current year
+• February: Set up IRA contributions for the 2026 tax year

-• March: Make prior year IRA contributions before tax deadline
+• March: Make any remaining 2025 IRA and HSA contributions before the 2025 tax deadline

-• October: Review YTD contributions to ensure on track
+• October: Review YTD 2026 contributions to ensure you are on track

 • November: Calculate year-end true-up needs

-• December: Make final adjustments, consider Roth conversions
+• December: Make final 2026 payroll contribution adjustments and consider Roth conversions

 Paycheck Optimization